andydunstall/figg/README.md

 tests manually.
 Theres tools in [`cli/`](./cli) and [`fcm/`](./fcm) to make this easy.

-Such as to check no messages are dropped when the client disconnects, can spin up a Figg node with FCM, stream messages every 100ms from the CLI and inject a partition into FCM for 2 seconds, repeating every 10s:
+Such as to check no messages are dropped when the subscriber disconnects, can spin up a Figg node with FCM, inject a partition into the nodes proxy for 2 seconds every 10 seconds, and stream messages from a subscriber connected to the proxy.
 ```bash

 # Start FCM